brianbuccola/brianbuccola.github.io/posts/2015-03-23-eli5-what-is-modal-logic.md

   *intensional operators* (e.g. ◇, □) and a *domain of possible worlds* and by making truth value assignments world-dependent, meaning that a formula ϕ only has a truth value relative to (or "in") a possible world.
-This means that it no longer makes sense to say that ϕ is true or or that ϕ is false; rather, we say that ϕ is true in (relative to) w1, false in w2, and so on.
+This means that it no longer makes sense to say that ϕ is true or that ϕ is false; rather, we say that ϕ is true in (relative to) w1, false in w2, and so on.
 (A formula generally has different truth values in different possible worlds.)
 You can make formulas like p, p ∧ q, □p, □p → ◇q, etc. The truth value of a formula ϕ with an intensional operator depends on whether the formula in the immediate